Jonathan Joseph-Augustin

-Jonathan "Jo" Joseph-Augustin (born 13 May 1981 in Tremblay-en-France, Seine-Saint-Denis) is a French footballer who most recently played for FC Edmonton in the North American Soccer League.
+Jonathan "Jo" Joseph-Augustin (born 13 May 1981) is a French footballer who most recently played for FC Edmonton in the North American Soccer League.

 Club career

 He started his career at Guingamp in Ligue 1, and then to Grenoble and Niort in Ligue 2.
 In summer 2005, he followed this coach on Niort, Vincent Dufour, to join Beveren of Belgian League on three contract.
-On 2006-07 season, he became the team captain.
+On 2006–07 season, he became the team captain.

 Joseph-Augustin signed with FC Edmonton of the North American Soccer League on 24 February 2012.

 International career

 He was part of the French squad at 2001 FIFA World Youth Championship.